george5793/riddle-game/README.md

 # Riddle Game

-A web application game that asks players to guess the answer to a pictorial or text-based riddle.
+A web application game that asks players to guess the answer to a text-based riddle.